Joplinj/React-Panel/README.md

+What is it ?
+An administrator panel for a personnal project.
+Not really re usable actually.

 How to run ?

-npm install
+In the repository : npm install
                     npm start